SonahLab/twitch-chat-hit-counter/course-material/MODULE_4.md

 >
 > Read through [Multiple Redis Connections in Spring Boot <img src="assets/common/export.svg" width="16" height="16" style="vertical-align: top;" alt="export" />](https://medium.com/@raphael3213/multiple-redis-connections-in-spring-boot-37f632e8e64f)

-This is very similar to our initial setup for `DB0` in `RedisConfig.java`.
-After implementing the support needed for `DB1`, you should the benefits of why I've set up the `redisTemplateFactory` the way I did.
+This is very similar to our initial setup for `db0` in `RedisConfig.java`.
+After implementing the support needed for `db1`, you should the benefits of why I've set up the `redisTemplateFactory` the way I did.
-It becomes very easy to add and remove database indexes without requiring a lot of verbose, duplicate code as the original Medium article above shows.
+It becomes very easy to add and remove database indexes without requiring a lot of the duplicated code as the original Medium article above shows.

 ### Part 1
 In `RedisConfig.java`, update `public Map<Integer, RedisTemplate<String, String>> redisTemplateFactory()`.